 When I woke up the other morning it was below 20 degrees Fahrenheit and my wife and two little boys were still snuggled up in their nice warm beds.
 Thanks to the furnace that was running, pumping warm air through the vents and into each room in our house.
 But… What if the power went out?
 How long could we stay warm?
-Inevitably, my inquisitive mind couldn’t help but wonder, “How do I prepare for a power outage in the winter (cold weather)?”
+Inevitably, my inquisitive mind couldn’t help but wonder, “How do I prepare for and survive a power outage in the winter (cold weather)?”

 In this article, we have made a list of important things to have and key considerations to make in preparing for a winter power outage.

 - Water – Keep enough drinking water for each member of your family to make it through a minimum of 2 weeks.
 Packages of bottled water are great for this and the water stays good for years as long as the bottle’s seals aren’t broken.

 - Food – Have enough nonperishable food for each family member to survive at least 2 weeks without power.

 - In case of a power outage, eat food from the refrigerator first, then from the freezer, then from storage.
 In a well-insulated freezer, foods are usually good for 2 days if there are still ice crystals in the center of the food.
 Keep the fridge and freezer doors closed as much as possible.
 (FEMA)